inkline/inkline/packages/docs/pages/docs/utilities/spacing.md

+---
-# Spacing Utilities
+title: Spacing Utilities
-## You can use a wide range of responsive margin and padding utility classes to modify an element’s appearance.
+description: You can use a wide range of responsive margin and padding utility classes to modify an element’s appearance.
+---

 ### Notation